End-to-end-provenance/provDebugR/README.md

 # Installation

-This requires version 3.5.0 or later of R.
+Version 3.5.0 or later of R is required.

 Devtools is needed for installation:
 ```{r}